Photo: Matheenfaiz / Wikimedia Commons

 Maafushi

-Maafushi (South Malé Atoll — 45 minutes by speedboat from Male airport; 2–2.5 hours by local ferry) is the most developed local island for budget tourism — 20+ guesthouses, multiple dive centers, the best “bikini beach” (the designated tourist beach where swimming costumes are permitted) infrastructure, and the most vibrant local guesthouse scene.
+Maafushi (South Malé Atoll — 45 minutes by speedboat from Male airport, 2–2.5 hours by local ferry) is the most developed local island for budget tourism, with 20+ guesthouses, multiple dive centers, and the best “bikini beach” infrastructure (the designated tourist beach where swimsuits are permitted) of any local island.

 Recommended guesthouses:

-• Arena Beach Hotel ($80–150/night): The finest budget guesthouse on Maafushi — the extraordinary house reef access (the house reef at Arena is the finest snorkeling on the island; the extraordinary coral and the extraordinary fish diversity — Napoleon wrasse, reef sharks, moray eels, sea turtles — visible from the beach without a boat), the air-conditioned rooms, and the breakfast included rate
+- Arena Beach Hotel ($80–150/night): The standout budget guesthouse on Maafushi — its house reef is arguably the best snorkeling spot on the island, with Napoleon wrasse, reef sharks, moray eels, and sea turtles all visible from the beach without a boat.
+Rooms are air-conditioned, and breakfast is included

-• Summer Island Guesthouse ($50–90/night): The most affordable with acceptable standards
+- Summer Island Guesthouse ($50–90/night): The most affordable option with acceptable standards

 Rasdhoo

-Rasdhoo (North Ari Atoll — 2.5 hours by speedboat from Male, $70–90/person each way, or accessible by the Ari Atoll ferry from Male, $5–10, but 5–6 hours) is the finest local island for hammerhead shark diving — the extraordinary “Hammerhead Point” dive site, where scalloped hammerhead sharks congregate in large numbers at dawn during the current season (November–April).
-The guesthouse scene is smaller (5–7 properties) and more intimate than Maafushi.
+Rasdhoo (North Ari Atoll — 2.5 hours by speedboat from Male at $70–90/person each way, or via the Ari Atoll ferry from Male at $5–10 but 5–6 hours) is the place to go for hammerhead shark diving — scalloped hammerheads congregate at dawn at “Hammerhead Point” during the current season (November–April).
+Its guesthouse scene is smaller and more intimate than Maafushi’s, with just 5–7 properties.

 Thoddoo

-Thoddoo (North Ari Atoll) is the only agricultural island in the Ari Atoll — the extraordinary watermelon, papaya, and vegetable farms, the extraordinary community character, and the excellent diving.
-Best for travelers who want the most authentic local island character alongside good diving.
+Thoddoo (North Ari Atoll) is the only agricultural island in the Ari Atoll, known for its watermelon, papaya, and vegetable farms, a strong community character, and excellent diving — a good pick for travelers who want authentic local island life alongside the reef.

 Fulidhoo

-Fulidhoo (Vaavu Atoll — accessible by the extraordinarily inexpensive local government ferry from Male, $5, but the schedule requires careful planning) is the most beautiful of the easily accessible local islands — the extraordinary beach, the extraordinary snorkeling directly from the beach, and the extraordinary quiet of a very small (300 residents) island.
+Fulidhoo (Vaavu Atoll, reachable by the very inexpensive local government ferry from Male for $5, though the schedule takes planning) has some of the most beautiful beaches of the easily accessible local islands, with good snorkeling right off the sand and the quiet of a genuinely small island — about 300 residents.

 Transfer Options from Male Airport

-The Male airport (Velana International Airport) is on Hulhulé Island, connected to Male city by a bridge (the Sinamalé Bridge — opened 2018, the largest bridge in the Maldives) but not to the outer atolls.
+Male airport (Velana International Airport) sits on Hulhulé Island, connected to Male city by the Sinamalé Bridge (opened 2018, the largest bridge in the Maldives) — but not to the outer atolls.

 Speedboat transfer (most common):